-background logo photo credits: ellenm1 on flickr.comChar cloth is a substance that can be used to help start fires without a lighter or matches.
+background logo photo credits: ellenm1 on flickr.comChar cloth is a substance that can be used as a fire starter (with no need of a lighter or matches).
 One of your biggest challenges when using primitive methods is finding tinder that will catch your particular ignition source.
 Primitive ignition sources include friction fire, lenses, chemical, electrical, striking, and air pressure.
 Some of these create a coal or ember large enough to start most tinder, and some actually create a flame.

 Lenses and striking methods require tinder that is pure, fluffy, and has a ton of surface area.
 This is where char cloth can come in handy.
 In this article I will cover how to make it, how to use and preserve it.
 I will also cover a few ready-to-use options that you can buy to help get that fire going.

 The principle behind char cloth is very simple.
 You are taking cotton fabric and purifying it to remove anything synthetic.
 This leaves pure carbon.
 In the right form, this is the perfect product to catch a spark or hot spot.
 That being said, the purification process is absolutely needed.
 You also cannot find this type of product for purchase because of how fragile it is.